Emily Ratajkowski Rocks Unbuttoned Dress & Bright Bikini Bottoms

-Emily Ratajkowski struck a sexy pose on the ground for one of Inamorata Woman’s newest Instagram posts today, and she exuded tons of flirty vibes.
+Emily Ratajkowski struck a sexy pose on the ground for one of Inamorata Woman’s newest Instagram posts today, and she exuded plenty of flirty vibes.

 She sat on her knees and parted her legs as she tugged lightly at her bikini bottoms with her left hand.
 She placed her other hand on her thigh and gazed directly at the camera with a sultry expression on her face.

-The model’s ensemble included a brightly-patterned dress with a small collar.
+The model’s ensemble included a brightly patterned dress with a small collar.
 It buttoned up in the center, and she left it undone in such a way to show off a hint of her cleavage, her toned abs, and matching bikini bottoms.

 The design incorporated hot pink and yellow with eye-catching graphics.
 These were squares with four abstract shapes in the middle with the brand name written at the bottom.
 The bright colors contrasted well against one another and it complemented her tanned skin.

 Emily wore her hair down in a casual middle part and her soft locks framed her face.
-She parted her lips slightly and rocked a light makeup application that appeared to include no foundation, a little blush, dark liner on her lower lids, and light pink lipstick.
+She parted her lips slightly and rocked a light makeup application that appeared to include a little blush, dark liner on her lower lids, and light pink lipstick.
 She didn’t wear any accessories and kept the focus completely on her physique and outfit.

-She posed on a slightly overgrown lawn with a small hill behind her that was covered in lush, green plants.
+She posed on a slightly overgrown lawn with a small hill behind her that was covered in lush green plants.

 The photo was shot on a sunny day and the light lit up Emrata’s hair and skin, and the lighting left her skin looking flawless.
 She tagged herself in the shot and described the ensemble in the caption.

-The post has been liked over 15,700 times and the comments section was filled with positive messages.
+The post has been liked over 15,700 times, and the comments section was filled with positive messages.

 “Beautiful.
-Those colours are definitely you…,” raved a follower.
+Those colours are definitely you,” raved a follower.

 “Thank you beautiful I needed that,” wrote a second fan.